agusgun/IF4073-Pengcit/README.md

-# My Own Notebook Template
+# IF4073 Interpretasi dan Pengolahan Citra Task
 ## Goal
-The goal of this template is to create more clean code in experimented using a notebook
+This repository is collection of task from IF4073 Interpretasi dan Pengolahan Citra Task

-## How To
+## Prerequirements

 1. Install The Package
 - go to the root folder
 - `pip install --editable .`

+2. Install Requirements Package

+`pip install -r requirements.txt`

+## How To Add New Notebook

-2. Run jupyter notebook or jupyter lab
+1. Run jupyter notebook or jupyter lab

-3. Dont forget to add
+2. Dont forget to add
 ```
 %load_ext autoreload
 %autoreload 2